Leproide/SayNoMore/README.md

 ## ⚠ Warning

 Everything I publish exists because it was useful to me first.
-I'm not a software developer, and there may be even critical bugs even though all the code has been reviewed by multiple LLMs (Claude, GPT, DeepSeek) looking for vulnerabilities and should be clean.
+I'm not a software developer, and there may be even critical bugs even though all the code has been reviewed by multiple LLMs (Claude Fable 5 + Opus 4.8 , GPT, DeepSeek) looking for vulnerabilities and should be clean.

 Use what I publish at your own risk, no warranty whatsoever.